monireach2480/monireach2480/README.md

 # 💫 About Me:
-I am currently a student in Information and Communications Technology at AUPP<br>
+I am pursuing a bachelor of science in Information and Communications Technology at American University of Phnom Penh.
+I am passionate about Software development, with hands-on experience in both front-end and back-end technologies.
+I am eager to apply my skills in a professional environment and continuously grow as a developer.<br>

 ## 🌐 Socials: